zyedidia/generic/stack/README.md

 func (s *Stack[T]) Push(value T)
 ```

-Push adds 'value' places 'value' at the top of the stack\.
+Push places 'value' at the top of the stack\.

 ### func \(\*BADRECV\) Size